 Per IRS regulations, FSAs are use-it-or-lose-it accounts, which means you will forfeit any amount left in the account at the end of the grace period.
-You have until March 15, 2024, to incur eligible expenses and until March 31, 2024, to submit requests for reimbursement.
-For a list of eligible expenses, visit benstrat.com and click on Client Links > Harvard University.
-Please note: If you were enrolled in an HSA with a previous employer during the 2023 calendar year, you are not eligible to enroll in the Health FSA this year.
+You have until March 15, 2025, to incur eligible expenses and until March 31, 2025, to submit requests for reimbursement.
+For a list of eligible expenses, visit presents.accp.voya.com/content/delivers/harvard/.
+Please note: If you were enrolled in an HSA with a previous employer during the 2024 calendar year, you are not eligible to enroll in the Health FSA this year.

-You have until March 15, 2024 to incur expenses for your Dependent Care FSA.
+You have until March 15, 2025, to incur expenses for your Dependent Care FSA.
 For Health and Limited Purpose FSAs, you have until your enrollment end date to incur expenses.
-If you are enrolled through December 31, 2023, and remain eligible, you have until March 15, 2024 to incur expenses.
+If you are enrolled through December 31, 2024, and remain eligible, you have until March 15, 2025, to incur expenses.